-"scenery view," 1773, abstracted from landscape (n.); as a combining element, first attested use is 1796, in prisonscape.
+"scenery view," 1773, abstracted from landscape (n.); -scape as a combining element in word formation is attested by 1796, in prisonscape.

-"shaft, stem," c.
-1600, from Latin scapus "a stalk, shaft," cognate with Greek skapos "staff," skeptron "staff, scepter" (see scepter).
+in botany, "shaft, stem," c.
+1600, from Latin scapus "a stalk, shaft," cognate with Greek skapos "staff," skēptron "staff, scepter" (see scepter).

 updated on January 16, 2022